jaellio/istio/architecture/security/pilot-ca.md

 > Note: This document focusses on the enablement and disablement of the CA or RA and the Istio CSR workflow.
 It does not explore all possible CA configurations supported by Istio and it is not meant to function as a "How to" guide for configuring the CA or RA.
 Please visit [istio.io](https://istio.io/latest/docs/tasks/security/cert-management/) for guidence on how to configure Istio.

-At a high level, Istiod can serve as CA or RA and supports integrations with custom CAs via the kubernetes CSR API, for example.
+At a high level, Istiod can serve as the CA or RA and supports integrations with custom CAs via the kubernetes CSR API, for example.
 Istio relies on the trusted identities provided the CA to establish secure, encrypted communication between Istiod and other components and from workload to workload in the service mesh.

 To provision certificates for Istiod and related webhooks, Istiod will make internal CSR requests or requests to a custom CA. Depending on the environment and variables set on install, Istiod will expose a gRPC service to accept Istio CSR requests from an istio-agent.
 More on the istio-agent and generation of Istio CSRs can be found in the [istio-agent architecture doc](/architecture/security/istio-agent.md).

-## High level components

 ### Chiron

-Internal package that prrovides the functionality to create a certificiate, create a Kubernetes CSR resource, approve a CSR, read the signed certificate, and clean up the remaining artifacts.
+Internal package that provides the functionality to create a certificiate, create a Kubernetes CSR resource, approve a CSR, read the signed certificate, and clean up the remaining artifacts.
 The package is utilized when the Kubernetes CA is configured as the certificate authority for Istiod.

 ### Kubernetes CSR